14 July 2022. The full and final technical report on the trials is now published on the National Highways website here.

 A control group of HGVs carrying the same loads and following the same routes, but with the platooning technology turned off, will be used to compare effectiveness.

-HelmUK is run by a consortium of partners led by TRL on behalf of the Department for Transport and Highways England.
+HelmUK is run by a consortium of partners led by TRL on behalf of the Department for Transport and Highways England (now National Highways).

 No. HGV platooning technology has been extensively trialled across other parts of Europe and in the USA to demonstrate the technology.
 These UK trials, however, will be the first to include a realistic commercial operation.

 HelmUK began in September 2017.
-Off-road trials of the technology, extensive safety testing, and driver training have been completed, and on-road trials are scheduled to take place in 2020.
-The project is aiming to report its findings in 2021.
+The technology development, extensive safety testing, and driver training have been completed and were undertaken without the use of the road network.
+On-road trials are scheduled to take place from late 2020 through to late 2021.
+The project is aiming to report its findings in 2022.

 Off road trials will be undertaken virtually using TRL’s high fidelity DigiCar and DigiTruck simulators as well as at Millbrook’s Proving Ground.
 The on-road trial route will be selected after in-depth consideration and risk assessment between the partners involved: TRL, Department for Transport, Highways England and DHL - the commercial partner in the trial.